preesm/preesm/releng/README.md

 **NOTE: part of this documentation is outdated.**

-This document explains the build process of Preesm and its components (Graphiti, DFTools and their dependencies), and all the configuration of the release and deploy procedures.
+This document explains the build process of Preesm and its components (Graphiti and their dependencies), all the configuration of the release and deploy procedures, as well as the IDE automatic setup with custom Eclipse plugins.

-Old documentation is available in the [HowToRelease.md](HowToRelease.md) file.

 TODO: